 A graduate of the Parsons School of Design in New York City, 1975, Victor began illustrating in 1974 for THE NEW YORK TIMES while still a student.
 His humorous caricatures and illustrations have been commissioned by major magazines, newspapers, advertising agencies, and book publishers, both national and international and his clients have included TIME INC., NEWSWEEK, ROLLING STONE, THE WALL STREET JOURNAL, ESQUIRE, GQ, MEN’S JOURNAL, THE WASHINGTON POST, OXFORD UNIVERSITY PRESS, HARPER COLLINS, ST, MARTIN’S PRESS, GROVE/ATLANTIC, SIERRA, OPERA NEWS, THE NATION, BOZELL, FOOTE CONE BELDING, OGILVY & MATHER WORLDWIDE, WERBEAGENTUR ROBERT PUTZ (Germany), PROCTOR & GAMBLE, MORTON SWINSKY PRODUCTIONS and JEFFREY RICHARDS ASSOCIATES (Broadway producers).
 From the mid 90’s till the final entry in the March 2012 issue, Victor’s illustrations accompanied the hilarious David Feherty’s ‘Sidespin’ columns for GOLF Magazine and have been included in two volumes of Feherty’s collected writings originally published by RUGGEDLAND PRESS.
 His work with David has extended beyond the magazine pages to collaborations involving various Feherty initiated charities including raising funds for wounded veterans, via Feherty’s Troops First Foundation, and youth in need.
 His work appeared monthly for almost 15 years on the front page of the THE NEW YORK OBSERVER and, after a hiatus, has returned to its issues.
 Victor continues to relish his role as a frequent contributor of satiric images to the “National Affairs” section in ROLLING STONE magazine.

 While caricature and humorous illustration comprise the main body of his work, his love of drawing has allowed him to cross over to other aspects of the profession.
-His work as a courtroom artist for ABC-TV included the arraignment of the notorious Son of Sam, and, for THE WASHINGTON POST, the trial of John Hinckley for the attempted assassination of President Ronald Reagan.
+His work, early in his career, as a courtroom artist for ABC-TV included the arraignment of the notorious Son of Sam, and, for THE WASHINGTON POST, the trial of John Hinckley for the attempted assassination of President Ronald Reagan.

 Victor was part of a TROOPS FIRST FOUNDATION tour, “Operation LINKS”, of bases in Kuwait and Iraq during Thanksgiving week 2008, accompanying David Feherty and other golf pros, drawing soldiers and Marines, and sending the originals to family members before Christmas.
 He had the opportunities again to travel with TROOPS FIRST FOUNDATION during Thanksgiving week, 2010, to Marine bases in Helmand Province, Afghanistan, and in 2011 with TFF to Kuwait about which he blogged and posted drawings on Drawger.com.